bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 Kathy finally deigned to let Gwaine kiss her hand, When she withdrew her hand, she then blew a kiss into the crowd with a wink and a toss of her hair.
 Gwaine was fairly certain that the half of the room attracted to women swooned.

-&ldquo;That&rsquo;s all I have,&rdquo; Then an idea occurred to Gwainne.
+&ldquo;That&rsquo;s all I have,&rdquo; Then an idea occurred to Gwaine.
 Brian, the Town Crier desperately wanted to be a bard, but was too nervous to ever actually *talk* to Kathy.

 &ldquo;Kathy, May I introduce you to Brian, our Town Crier?
-He knows all of the most exciting craftsmen in the area,&rdquo; Gwaine then reached out at the retreating Brian, grabbed his shoulders, and pushed him towards Kathy.
+He knows all the most exciting craftsmen in the area,&rdquo; Gwaine then reached out at the retreating Brian, grabbed his shoulders, and pushed him towards Kathy.
 They could entertain each other for weeks.
 He knew that Brian hated the physical touch, but would thank him for it later.

 Based on today&rsquo;s meeting with Knights, it was now imperative for him to find either Tess or that woman.
 Lancelot did not divulge much, but corroborating evidence of King Arthur&rsquo;s behavior will help them *avoid* future Rabbit Dance incidents.
 By now he hoped that Merlin was talking to Leon.

 After scanning the room once more, to no avail, Gwaine turned to refill his ale tankard.
 A man with bulging muscles a cropped haircut, and a strong jawline carried a crate from the side entrance into the kitchen.
 The entire tavern melted away, and Gwaine spent the rest of the evening watching the man.

 Two more trips, passed before the man settled in, taking a seat in the center of the tavern, while various men lined up to arm wrestle the man.
 The man beat every competitor, without even breaking a sweat.
 Gwaine briefly wondered if the man could lift *him*.
-It was unfamiliar to not be the center of the rukkous, but something kept Gwaine at the sideline, watching.
+It was unfamiliar to not be the center of the ruckus, but something kept Gwaine at the sideline, watching.
 Even from across the room, Gwaine was certain he could see a twinkle in the man&rsquo;s eye.

 After one particularly excellent win, and a roar from the crowd, the man took a large swig from his tankard, and slammed it on the table.
 Immediately, somebody refilled his tankard, and the man raised it in gratitude, sloshing a bit onto his shirt, and then slammed it back onto the table before projecting &ldquo;And who is my next victim&mdash; I mean contestant&rdquo; with a broad smile.
 When the man&rsquo;s eyes briefly landed on Gwaine&rsquo;s before flitting away, Gwaine could feel his face heat up, as he quickly turned to order another drink, and avoid eye contact.

 Once the next opponent sat down, the man noticed the stain to his shirt, so he promptly pulled his tunic over his head, threw it aside, flexing his muscles to a wooing crowd.

 Some time later, a plate of food appeared in front of the man, and he managed to completely miss his mouth, and smeared a bit of cabbage onto a corner of his mouth.
 Seeing this, Gwaine smiled to himself, taken in by this small gesture of imperfection.
-This time the man caught Gwiane staring, and somehow while his face was flushed red, he wiped his face with the back of his hand, completed the gesture by sending Gwaine a rude hand gesture.
+This time the man caught Gwaine staring, and somehow while his face was flushed red, he wiped his face with the back of his hand, completed the gesture by sending Gwaine a rude hand gesture.

 Gwaine needed to learn more about this man.